 - ActiveCampaign account with automation permissions

-- Setup and configuration of the web app in OneSignal
+- Set up and configure the web app in OneSignal

 - Push notification templates (if using) in OneSignal.
 Platforms supported include: